microsoft/vscode-mssql/syntaxes/README.md

 ### Azure Data Studio

 1. After the PR in this repo is merged, clone the [Azure Data Studio](https://github.com/Microsoft/azuredatastudio) repo
+2. cd to `extensions` and run `yarn install`
-2. Run the following commands to regenerate the grammar file
+3. Run the following commands to regenerate the grammar file

 ```powershell
 cd extensions/sql/build
 npm run update-grammar
 ```

-3. Send out a PR with the changes, making sure to link to the original PR in this repo where the changes were made
+3. Send out a PR with the changes made to any files that were modified, making sure to link to the original PR in this repo where the changes were made

 *Note*: You can test Azure Data Studio locally by building and running it and verifying the colors are correct in a new editor window